Employer of Record for Michigan

 Is Vacation Leave Mandatory in Michigan?

 Vacation leave is not mandatory in Michigan.
-Employers in Michigan are not required by state law to provide paid or unpaid vacation leave.
+Employers in Michigan are not required by state law to provide paid or unpaid vacation leave, but offering it as a voluntary benefit can make your company more attractive to global talent.

 What Are Mandatory Leave Entitlements in Michigan?